danluca/arduino-lightfx/README.md

 ```
 Note you can choose `file://` instead of `symlink://` prefix and the custom OpenOCD will be copied into PlatformIO packages location instead of linked to your home folder.

-One of the side effects of this command is to re-write the platformio.ini file and remove all comments - in VSCode simply press CTRL+Z to undo those changes.
+One of the side effects of this command is to re-write the platformio.ini file and remove all comments - in VSCode simply press CTRL+Z to undo those changes (this is why we keep the file open in editor).

 Replace the debug environment with following (adjust for your home path):
 ```ini
 [env:rp2040-dbg]